Skip to content

 Workshops

 Workshops will also be offered throughout the summer to help you understand yourself better through tools like Focus 2 and StrengthsFinder.
-There will be opportunities for career exploration through the many STEM majors that Clemson has to offer to ensure you start your academic experience starts off successfully.
-We will also help you to explore opportunities for future internships, co-ops and research experiences.
+There will be opportunities for career exploration through the many STEM majors that Clemson has to offer to ensure you start your academic experience on the right track.
+We will also help to ensure you have the best academic success strategies as you start your Clemson academic journey through workshops with the Academic Success Center.

 Etiquette Dinner